msperlin/GetHFData/README.md

 ## Download and Aggregate High Frequency Trading Data from Bovespa

-**ATTENTION: The CRAN version of this package is NOT working.
-Please use the github version: **
+**IMPORTANT: The CRAN version of this package is NOT working.
+Please use the github version:**

 ```
 devtools::install_github('msperlin/GetHFData')